AMHP Senior Social Worker

 - Specific individual and shared targets and objectives are defined annually within the performance management framework.

-- Evidence of continuing professional development and demonstrable capability of practice in accordance with current professional standards eg professional capability framework, knowledge and skills statement.
-Current registration with the Health and Care Professions Council (HCPC) as a registered social worker.
+Evidence of continuing professional development and capability of practice in accordance with current professional standards.